Michelia

-Michelia is a historical genus of flowering plants belonging to the family (Magnoliaceae).
+Michelia is a historical genus of flowering plants belonging to the family Magnoliaceae.
 The genus included about 50 species of evergreen trees and shrubs, native to tropical and subtropical south and southeast Asia (Indomalaya), including southern China.
-Today it is regarded as a synonym of Magnolia.
+Today it is regarded as a synonym and section of the genus Magnolia.

 Description

 The Magnoliaceae are an ancient family; fossil plants identifiably belonging to the Magnoliaceae date back 95 million years.
 A primitive aspect of the Magnolia family is that their large, cup-shaped flowers lack distinct petals or sepals.
 The large non-specialized flower parts, resembling petals, are called tepals.

 The leaves, flowers, and form of Michelia resemble Magnolia, but the blossoms of Michelia generally form clusters among the leaves, rather than singly at the branch ends as Magnolia does.